Rogues' Regiment

-Rogues' Regiment is a 1948 film noir action film directed by Robert Florey and starring Dick Powell, Märta Torén, and Vincent Price.
+Rogues' Regiment is a 1948 Ameriacn action war film directed by Robert Florey and starring Dick Powell, Märta Torén, and Vincent Price.
 It is the first American feature film to be set in the First Indochina War.

 Plot

 An American Intelligence Agent and Nazi hunter is on the trail of a former SS war criminal reminiscent of Martin Bormann believed to be hiding in the French Foreign Legion in French Indochina.
 He joins forces with a French Intelligence agent investigating supplies of weapons to the Việt Minh from the Eastern Bloc.